T3chnopath/manticore/README.md

 A `Demo.elf` file will be built for the MCU that was selected.

 # Flashing
-A Python build script to automate flashing is still in progress.
-In the meantime, flashing must be done manually with the `JLinkExe` utility.
+Flashing must be done manually with the `JLinkExe` utility.
 The `Demo.elf` file must be flashed at offset `0x08000000`.